The events below are organised by the Society or the Society participates in them or the Society supports their objectives.

 Business will include receipt of reports, adoption of annual accounts, determination of structure of Management Committee, election of President, Management Committee members and other office holders and appointment of auditor.
 Other Business: Appointment of Life Members.

-Guest speaker following the AGM: Ellish McMaster, scientific officer from the Botanic Gardens of Sydney, talking about the Dwarf Mountain Pine, which is a critically endangered and rare species of conifer in the Blue Mountains.
+Guest speaker following the AGM: Eilish McMaster, scientific officer from the Botanic Gardens of Sydney, talking about the Dwarf Mountain Pine, which is a critically endangered and rare species of conifer in the Blue Mountains.

 Afternoon tea will be available.